groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/pdfviewoptions/imagewidth/_index.md

 ### Remarks

 Use this property to set the output image width (in pixels).
-GroupDocs.Viewer applies this property when rendering a single image to HTML only.
+GroupDocs.Viewer applies this property when rendering a single image to PDF.
 For details, see the [documentation](https://docs.groupdocs.com/viewer/net/set-image-size-limits-when-rendering-to-pdf/).

 If you set this property, the [`ImageMaxWidth`](../imagemaxwidth) property is ignored.